AgaToma/lighthouse-bnb/README.md

 Lightouse B&B is a fictional bed and breakfast in County Mayo, Ireland.
 The site is built with Django, consists of home app, users app, rooms app & bookings app.
 They all combine into a system with users, rooms and bookings management capabilities.
-The live site deployed on Heroku can be accessed here [Live Site - Lighthouse BnB](https://lighthouse-bnb.herokuapp.com/)
+The live site deployed on Heroku can be accessed here [Lighthouse BnB](https://lighthouse-bnb.herokuapp.com/)

 ![Mock Up](docs/readme_images/mockup.png)